wagtail/wagtail/docs/editor_manual/intro.md

 This documentation will explain how to:

--   navigate the main user interface of Wagtail Loda
+-   navigate the main user interface of Wagtail
 -   create pages of all different types
 -   modify, save, publish and unpublish pages
 -   set up users, and provide them with specific roles to create a publishing workflow